Ein Arik: Ottoman period

 In 1838, Edward Robinson noted it as a partly Christian village, with 25 Christian men, and the rest Muslims.
-It was located in the Beni Harith district, north of Jerusalem.

-In 1870 the French explorer Victor Guérin found Ein 'Arik to have "forty small houses, inhabited by half Muslim, half Greek schismatics, who have a church."
-An Ottoman village list of about the same year, 1870, showed that Ein 'Arik had 41 houses with 179 Muslim men, and 24 houses with 80 Greek Christian men; a total of 65 houses with 259 men.
+It waslocated in the Bani Harith district, north of Jerusalem.
+In 1870 the French explorer Victor Guérin found Ein Arik to have "forty small houses, inhabited by half Muslim, half Greek schismatics, who have a church."
+An Ottoman village list of about the same year, 1870, showed that Ein Arik had 41 houses with 179 Muslim men, and 24 houses with 80 Greek Christian men; a total of 65 houses with 259 men.
 The population count included men, only.

-In 1883, the PEF's Survey of Western Palestine described Ain' Arik as "A small stone hamlet in a deep valley with a Greek church, the inhabitants being Greek Christians.
+In 1883, the PEF's Survey of Western Palestine described Ein Arik as "A small stone hamlet in a deep valley with a Greek church, the inhabitants being Greek Christians.
 There is a good spring to the west with a small stream.
 The place is surrounded with olives, and there are lemons and other trees round the water in a thick grove."

-In 1896 the population of Ain arik was estimated to be about 471 persons; half Christian and half Muslim.
+In 1896 the population of Ein Arik was estimated to be about 471 persons; half Christian and half Muslim.

-British Mandate era
+British Mandate period

-In the 1922 census of Palestine conducted by the British Mandate authorities, 'Ain 'Arik had a population of 365; 165 Muslims and 200 Christians; 144 Orthodox, 56 Roman Catholics, increasing in the 1931 census, to 494; 220 Christians and 274 Muslims, living in a total of 117 houses.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Ein Arik had a population of 365; 165 Muslims and 200 Christians; 144 Greek Orthodox, 56 Roman Catholics, increasing in the 1931 census, to 494; 220 Christians and 274 Muslims, living in a total of 117 houses.

-In the 1945 statistics, the population of 'Ein 'Arik was 610; 360 Muslims and 250 Christians, while the total land area was 5,934 dunams, according to an official land and population survey.
+In the 1945 statistics, the population of Ein Arik was 610; 360 Muslims and 250 Christians, while the total land area was 5,934 dunams, according to an official land and population survey.
 Of this, 2,203 were allocated for plantations and irrigable land, 1,168 for cereals, while 32 dunams were classified as built-up areas.

-Jordanian era
+Jordanian period

-In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Ein 'Arik came under Jordanian rule.
+In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Ein Arik came under Jordanian rule.

-In 1961, the population of Ain Arik was 1,385, of whom 260 were Christian.
+In 1961, the population of Ein Arik was 1,385, of whom 260 were Christian.